Dora Stock

-Dora (shortened from Doris or Dorothea) Stock (6 March 1760 – 30 March 1832) was a German artist of the 18th and 19th centuries who specialized in portraiture.
-She was at the center of a highly cultivated household in which a great number of artists, musicians, and writers were guests; and her friends and acquaintances included some of the most eminent figures of her day, namely Goethe, Schiller and Mozart.
+Dora (shortened from Doris or Dorothea) Stock (6 March 1759 – 30 May 1832) was a German artist of the 18th and 19th centuries who specialized in portraiture.
+She was at the center of a highly cultivated household in which a great number of artists, musicians, and writers were guests; and her friends and acquaintances included some of the most eminent figures of her day, such as Goethe, Schiller and Mozart.

 Life

 Childhood

-She was born in Nürnberg to a copper engraver named Johann Michael Stock (1737–1773).
+She was born in Nuremberg to a copper engraver named Johann Michael Stock (1737–1773).
 Stock had in 1756 married a widow five years his senior—Maria Helen Endner, née Schwabe (1733–1782)—who already had a son, Georg Gustav, by her previous marriage.
 Dora was the first of two surviving children born to this marriage; two years later her younger sister Anna Maria Jakobina, called Minna (11 March 1762 – 1843), was born.

 When Dora was five years old, her father took up a position in Leipzig working as an engraver and illustrator for the Breitkopf printing and publishing firm, and his family followed him to Leipzig a few months later.
 The Stock family was not well off.
 They lived in fifth-floor attic rooms in a building whose lower floors were occupied by Breitkopf printing facilities.
 The father worked in the front room, where there was ample window lighting, surrounded by his family.

 As was common for children at the time (especially girls) Dora did not go to school; however, a local minister taught her basic skills of reading and arithmetic, and her mother taught her music; there was a modest piano in their home.
 The wealthy Breitkopf family also frequently invited her into their home, where she played with children receiving more substantial educations.